The Hermès Collector's Compendium: History, Authentication & Market Intelligence

 - Capacity

-- 13" laptop, iPad, documents, cosmetics case.
+- 13" laptop, iPad, documents, cosmetics.
 Daily essentials plus work necessities.

 - Lifestyle Application

 - Professional standard.
 Office to dinner.
-International flights (fits under seat).
-The working woman's Birkin.
+International flights.
+The working Birkin.

 - Market Position